alibaba/hooks/packages/hooks/src/useUnmount/index.en-US.md

 <Tag lang="en-US" tags="ssr&crossPlatform"></Tag>

-A hook that execute the function at unmount.
+A hook that executes the function right before the component is unmounted.

 ## Examples